whotookzakum/bapharia.com/src/routes/[[lang]]/guides/stats.md

 ## Level
 Raising your class level will increase your stats and reduce the effects of equipment **level syncs** (details below).
 By raising your Adventurer Rank, you can increase the maximum level cap for your character.

 The **level difference** between a player and an enemy influences how much **damage and elemental charge** a player will deal and **EXP** they will gain by defeating that enemy.
-For enemies that are 8 or more levels higher than you, your attacks will do 0 damage (thus you won't be eligible for drops and won't be able to activate certain effects that require hitting an enemy).
+Your attacks will do 0 damage against enemies that are 8 or more levels higher than you (thus you won't be eligible for drops and won't be able to activate certain effects that require hitting an enemy).

 <LevelDifferenceTable />